Please ensure Javascript is enabled for purposes of website accessibility

 It’s no wonder as to why Toyota is beefing up its hybrid fleet: Last year, the company sold more than 640,000 hybrids in America, 29% of its total U.S. sales.
 While hybrids comprise less than 8% of total U.S. sales, for Toyota, it’s nearly four times as much, a reflection of its fixture as a hybrid maker for more than a quarter century.

-With hybrids now accounting for nearly a third of all Toyota sales – and set to top 40% in 2024, according to David Christ, general manager of the company’s North American division – Toyota is growing like it hasn’t in years, with sales up 17%-18% in each of the last three quarters.
-Total sales haven’t grown more than 9% on an annual basis in more than a decade.
+With hybrids now accounting for nearly a third of all Toyota sales – and set to top 40% in 2024, according to David Christ, general manager of the company’s North American division – Toyota is growing like it hasn’t in years, with sales up 13.6% in 2023, the first annual sales growth of greater than 9% in more than a decade.
+(Though sales were down 1.2% in the latest quarter.)

 Honda (HMC)

 The other Japanese automaker that dominates the U.S. market doesn’t yet produce as many hybrids as Toyota but is growing even faster – Honda’s hybrid sales nearly tripled in 2023, to 294,000 units.
 Its popular Honda Accord and CR-V sport utility vehicle models are now more than 50% hybrid in terms of sales.
 The result?
-Honda’s sales grew by 14% in the latest quarter after four straight years of mostly declining sales.
-And shares are up 33% in the last year and 13% in 2024.
-And they’re even cheaper than TM’s, trading at a mere 7.5 times forward earnings estimates and with a price-to-sales ratio of a measly 0.44.
+Honda’s sales have grown by double digits in four of the last five quarters (they were “only” up 2.9% in the latest quarter) after four straight years of mostly declining sales.
+Similar to Toyota shares, HMC raced out of the gates to start the year, peaking above 37 a share in late March, but have since pulled back (the more muted second-quarter results hurt), trading at 32.
+But the stock is even cheaper than TM, trading at a mere 6.6 times forward earnings estimates and with a price-to-sales ratio of a measly 0.36.
 That combination of value and growth/momentum is rare, and Honda can thank its booming hybrid sales for it.

 Hyundai (HYMTF)

-Yet another eastern car company that has cracked the hybrid code in America (perhaps not a coincidence?).
-The South Korean automaker, maker of the Kia, is fully embracing hybrids, with plans to invest $12 billion in factories in Georgia and Alabama after achieving record U.S. sales in 2023.
+Yet another eastern car company that has cracked the hybrid code in America (perhaps not a coincidence?), the South Korean automaker, maker of the Kia, is fully embracing hybrids, with plans to invest $12 billion in factories in Georgia and Alabama after achieving record U.S. sales in 2023.
 As Steve Center, CEO of Kia America, told the New York Times, a pure electric vehicle might not serve “a cowboy in Montana with a pickup truck,” but a hybrid could.
 Hyundai’s hybrid and electric vehicle sales (its new Ioniq EV has become a top seller) expanded by 77% last year.
-On the heels of a very strong quarter (12% sales growth, 32% EPS growth), Hyundai shares (which only sell on U.S. markets as an American Depositary Receipt, or ADR, under the “HYMTF” ticker symbol) have exploded, rising from 41 to 59 since the end of January.
-The stock is up more than 65% in the last year.
+On the heels of another solid quarter (2.2% sales growth, 17.2% EPS growth), Hyundai shares (which only sell on U.S. markets as an American Depositary Receipt, or ADR, under the “HYMTF” ticker symbol) are up 12% in the last two weeks, rising from 55 to 62 since an early-August bottom.
+The stock is up more than 44% year to date – easily the best-performing of this group.

 Like hybrid vehicles themselves, these three stocks are cheaper and more reliable alternatives to electric vehicle stocks.
 And right now, they’re outperforming their EV counterparts by a wide margin.
 Buying any one of these three “hybrid car stocks” would make for a smart long-term investment.